 I offer workshops and keynote talks on the impact of the Imposter Phenomenon, such as “Success: what lies behind the mask?”

-You can also download my Tips Booklet The Confidence Factor which has some tips and techniques relevant to the imposter phenomenon.
+You can also download my Tips Booklet The Confidence Factor which you may find useful.

 Do get in touch if you would like to discuss a talk, keynote, workshop or coaching.
 I can be contacted on 07779 646 976, email kate@kateatkin.com